thebigcrunch/TheBigDocs/FORMULAS_IN_JAVASCRIPT.md

 # Big Crunch Formulas In JavaScript

-This is the Alpha documentation for authoring JavaScript formulas in TheBigCrunch.
-It covers the JavaScript API, built-in functions, and examples for creating formulas in The Big Crunch.
+This is the Alpha documentation for authoring JavaScript formulas in The Big Crunch.
+It covers the JavaScript API, built-in functions list, and various examples for creating interesting formulas.

 ## Creating a Formula